-Biology provides the opportunity for students not only to study but to understand and link their learning to everyday life; topics covered range from the examination of microscopic organisms to entire ecosystems, from genetics, cells and their components to the exploration of evolution and natural selection.
-Biology encompasses the study of life itself - exploring theories and principles of living organisms and their systems.
+The study of Biology provides the opportunity for students to understand and link their learning to everyday life.
+Topics covered range from the examination of microscopic organisms to entire ecosystems.

+Biology encompasses the study of life itself - exploring theories and principles of all organisms and their systems.
+Studying Biology provides opportunities that will arouse students' curiosity through practical experimentation and evaluation of their results.
+This provides a genuinely interesting and exciting course that brings the student up to date with modern theories and techniques.